atrox39/Oryn/README.md

 </html>
 ```

-Then you may run it, open in the browser, and you will see another html page containing `Hello Detective from template`.
+Then you may run it, open in the browser, and you will see another html page containing `Hello from Oryn from template`.

 For more details on how to use `Mustache` engine, you may refer to the [mustache manual](https://mustache.github.io/mustache.5.html).